Government of Los Angeles: City Council

 The Los Angeles City Council is the governing body of Los Angeles.
 The council is composed of fifteen members elected from single-member districts for four-year terms and limited to three terms.
 The president of the council and the president pro tempore are chosen by the council at the first regular meeting after June 30 in odd-numbered years.
 An assistant president pro tempore is appointed by the president.
-The current president of the Los Angeles City Council is Paul Krekorian, the president pro tempore is Marqueece Harris-Dawson and the assistant president pro tempore is Bob Blumenfield.
+The current president of the Los Angeles City Council is Marqueece Harris-Dawson, the president pro tempore is Bob Blumenfield and the assistant president pro tempore is Nithya Raman.

 Regular council meetings are held in the City Hall on Tuesdays, Wednesdays and Fridays at 10 am except on holidays or if decided by special resolution.